 * The development of the MiG-23 fighter was paralleled by work on an attack aircraft based on much the same technology.
 In the 1960s, the primary attack aircraft of the VVS-FA were the Mikoyan MiG-17, built as an air-superiority fighter but shifted to the attack role later in its life, and the Sukhoi Su-7B, the USSR's first production purpose-built jet attack aircraft.
-The MiG-17 was old news by the late 1960s and the Su-7B was a disappointment -- in practice, the MiG-17 turned out to be a more effective strike aircraft.
+The MiG-17 was old news by the late 1960s and the Su-7B had a number of limitations, such as poor warload and range, some saying the MiG-17 was a more effective strike aircraft.

 A state requirement was issued for a new jet attack aircraft, with proposals from the Sukhoi and Mikoyan OKBs selected from a wide range of submissions.
 The Sukhoi effort emerged as the Su-17, essentially a much improved, VG version of the Su-7B, discussed elsewhere.
 The Mikoyan OKB had considered a number of different concepts for their submission, finally deciding that the fastest, cheapest, and most effective way to go was to develop an attack variant of the MiG-23 fighter, then in the works.
 The concept was designated "MiG-23Sh", where "Sh" stood for "shturmovik (storm bird)", the traditional Soviet name for an attack aircraft.